 The only way to know for sure if you are a good candidate for Invisalign is to visit an orthodontist.
 After conducting a brief examination, your doctor will speak with you about what results you wish to see from undergoing orthodontic treatment.
 Once this information is gathered, your orthodontist will be able to determine if you are a good candidate for Invisalign or if you should consider other orthodontic options.

 Want to see if you are a good candidate for Invisalign?
-Call Reddick Orthodontics today to schedule an orthodontic consultation.
+Call Melbourne Orthodontics today to schedule an orthodontic consultation.
 Dr. Reddick will discuss various orthodontic treatment options with you and help you determine which one will get you the best results.